 Not only was it a compelling and dramatic story—told simply and without embellishment by the little girl’s mother—it was also spiritually uplifting in its testament to faith and hope.

-The bare bones of the story began with the Beamer family’s middle child, Annabel, and her incurable, life-threatening digestive disorder that had them traveling to specialists and far-away treatment centers.
+The story began with the Beamer family’s middle child, Annabel, and her incurable, life-threatening digestive disorder that had them traveling to specialists and far-away treatment centers.
 It was breaking both their hearts and their pocketbooks, testing their faith along the way with heartache, discouragement, and despair.
 Annabel’s health issues had begun when she was only five.
 By age 9, in a hospital bed in Boston, she quietly and calmly whispered to her mother, “Mommy, I just want to die and go to Heaven and be with Jesus where there’s no pain.”
 As a mother, I was completely pulled into the story and the challenges this family faced.
 I was also touched by the simple faith of that little nine-year-old girl.

 Annabel rallied from this low point and even had enough energy when she got home to be coaxed by her older sister to climb the old cottonwood tree in the yard, long a favorite activity of the children.
 They had done it hundreds of times without mishap.
 This time, however, alarmed by the cracking sound of the limb they were on, Annabel scrambled back towards the trunk, only to fall three stories, head first, into the hollow center of the tree.

-To have survived the fall without death, injury, or paralysis was the first miracle.
+To have survived the fall without death, injury or paralysis was the first miracle.
 Annabel said she was never alone in that dark hole.
 She visited Heaven and Jesus told her it was not her time to come home to Heaven.
 This experience was the second miracle.
 The third miracle was Annabel’s remarkable healing that occurred after she was rescued.
 Her physicians were mystified, but all her previously abnormal symptoms and labwork were now perfectly normal.

 At first I was annoyed by the chronological jumping back and forth from past to present, but in retrospect, it was an effective way to keep the momentum moving forward without ever getting too bogged down in the depressing details of Annabel’s medical history.